 - Costs of accommodation actually incurred and meals up to EUR 500 per day.
-Any costs exceeding said amount may be reimbursed only in exceptional circumstances. - Air travel: the applicable standard business class airfare. - Rail travel: the applicable first-class train fare. - Kilometer allowance for use of own car in accordance with the amount approved annually by the Tax Administration Office, plus all necessary parking and toll charges. - Necessary taxi fares. - Rental of hearing rooms and related equipment (including, for example, video conferencing costs). - Costs of an interpreter, court reporter and translation services. - Costs of courier services. - Photocopying costs in cases requiring extensive copying or the use of external photocopying services. - Fees and expenses of any expert appointed by the arbitral tribunal.
+Any costs exceeding said amount may be reimbursed only in exceptional circumstances. - Air travel: tourist class airfare for up to four-hour flights; business class airfare for over four-hour flights. - Rail travel: the applicable first-class train fare. - Kilometer allowance for use of own car in accordance with the amount approved annually by the Tax Administration Office, plus all necessary parking and toll charges. - Necessary taxi fares. - Rental of hearing rooms and related equipment (including, for example, video conferencing costs). - Costs of an interpreter, court reporter and translation services. - Costs of courier services. - Photocopying costs in cases requiring extensive copying or the use of external photocopying services. - Fees and expenses of any expert appointed by the arbitral tribunal.